pacewdd/php_apache/README.md

-# PACE WDD Apache2/PHP8.1.2 Container
+# PACE WDD Apache2/PHP8.4.1 Container

 This is a skeleton template for PHP courses in the PACE Web Development Diploma program.
+You will need Docker Desktop installed on your system before you can use this container

 Software versions:

 * Apache 2.4.52
-* PHP 8.1.2
+* PHP 8.4.1

 ## To get started...

 * Download a zip file of this repository
 * Rename the folder to the name of your course.  eg: `intro_php`
+* Change directory into the folder and run `docker compose build`.
+Note, this can take a while depending on your setup, so relax until it's done.
 * Follow the  instructions in `code/README.md` to setup your course repository
-* You may also need the MySQL container to have a fully functioning LAMP setup.
+* You may also need the MySQL container to have a fully functioning LAMP setup, or you can just use SQLite.
+* To start your container, use Docker Desktop, or open a terminal in the folder and run `docker compose up --detach`

 ## Xdebug Configuration for Visual Studio Code